 Let’s put these quantities into perspective: in its lifetime each bee will produce just a 12th of a teaspoon of honey.
 Think about how many bees are needed to make just one jar?
 During their journeys across miles of land, these bees pollinate the very crops that keep us alive and fed.

 Each bee is an important member of our farms, veg patches and local ecosystem.
 Approximately one-third of the food we eat is dependent upon bee pollination, along with thousands of species of wildflowers, trees, and plants.

 Honey is often snuck into all sorts of seemingly vegan products.
 When used in food, honey rarely shows up as an emboldened allergen, so take caution when reading food labels.

 - Bee propolis: A gel used by the bees to seal the hive together.
 It’s often added to face creams and certain oral supplements.

 - Royal jelly: A substance enriched with proteins, fats and vitamins.
 It is fed to all bees to nourish them and concentrated around the Queen Bee and her larvae.
-Royal jelly can be infused into skin products designed to anti-age or help repair scaring.
+Royal jelly can be infused into skin products designed to anti-age or help repair scarring.
 Also found in haircare products such as shampoos and conditioners.

 - Manuka honey (Mel): Manuka honey is in all sorts of products.
-While Manuka honey is healing to the skin, there are alternatives such as Aloe Vera.
+While Manuka honey is healing to the skin, there are alternatives such as aloe vera.

-- Bees wax (cera alba): Bees wax is often used in lipsticks, lip balms, makeup and cosmetics.
+- Beeswax (cera alba): Beeswax is often used in lipsticks, lip balms, makeup and cosmetics.
 Always read the ingredients list of non-vegan makeup brands.

-Vegan honey alternatives
+10 vegan honey alternatives

 - Agave syrup: Extracted from cacti, this syrup has a low glycaemic load and is perfect in hot drinks.